Singapore economy grows 4%, beating forecasts

 Singapore’s economy grew 4 percent in 2024, comfortably beating forecasts, according to preliminary government figures.

-Gross domestic product (GDP) expanded 4.3 percent in the October-December period, Singapore’s Ministry of Trade and Industry said on Thursday, lifting full-year growth to its fastest pace in more than a decade, excluding the post-COVID-19 pandemic rebound.
+Gross domestic product (GDP) expanded 4.3 percent in the October-December period, Singapore’s Ministry of Trade and Industry said on Thursday, lifting full-year growth to its strongest performance since 2011, excluding the post-COVID-19 pandemic rebound in 2021.

 Officials in the Southeast Asian nation had in November forecast growth for the year at about 3.5 percent.